tanyalosthermind/ML-Ising-model/README.md

 seen from the results that an approach with only two temperatures provides not enough reliable predictions.
 The accuracy can be improved using more temperatures for training of the network.

-The code fully works in Google Collab, I didn't debugged it yet to compile here :)
+The code fully works in Google Collab, I didn't debug it yet to compile here :)